 Although these powerful gradient-based algorithms are inseparable from the recent success of deep learning, they are no silver bullet.
-Gradient-based methods are susceptible to being trapped in spurious local minima, which is often the case in the context of PINN optimization.
-Moreover, usual deep learning applications do not require a fully converged solution because they prioritize generalization performance over training precision.
-However, this is not the case for PINN, where the loss needs to be as close to the global minimum as possible to ensure the veracity of the model concerning the underlying physics of a problem.
-A small violation of the PDE constraints can result in an unphysical PINN solution while a small violation of the BC or IC constraints corresponds to an entirely different PDE problem~\cite{wang20222,wang2024respecting}.
-This issue is especially detrimental in time-varying dynamical problems where small violations early in time can cause errors to propagate and accumulate in later times.\\
+For instance, gradient-based methods are susceptible to being trapped in spurious local minima, which is often the case in the context of PINN optimization.
+Typical deep learning applications do not require a fully converged solution, as they prioritize generalization performance over training precision.
+However, this is not the case for PINNs, where reaching the global minimum is essential to ensure the model's fidelity to the underlying physics.
+A small violation of the PDE constraints can result in an unphysical PINN solution while a small violation of the BC or IC constraints corresponds to an entirely different PDE problem~\cite{wang20222,wang2024respecting}.\\